 The underexplored coast of Northumberland runs north of Newcastle up to Berwick-upon-Tweed: a 100-mile stretch with lots of beautifully wild and often deserted beaches.
 This region is made for walking, rich in birdlife and flora.
 Take a boat trip to the Farne Islands, which have some of the UK's largest seabird colonies.
 The fishing village of Seahouses, which has a good choice of accommodation, is a good base for exploration.
 Read a kid's guide to Seahouses, by all accounts it’s worth taking a wetsuit!

 The best walk is from Craster to Low Newton-by-the-Sea (six miles), with castle ruins and superb sea views.
 Don't miss Low Newton's The Ship Inn — right next to the beach, it brews its own beer.
 Sate that sea air fuelled appetite on kipper paté with oatcakes, or crab salad.
 In Craster, try The Jolly Fishermen's special — crab soup with local bread.

 In Seahouses, visit Swallow Fish, which has the village's original smokery, established in 1843.
 Owner Patrick Wilkin, one of Rick Stein's 'food heroes', produces award-winning kippers, using oak sawdust and no colouring.
 He also sells dressed crab and salmon.

 Fresh crab sandwiches don't come better than at The Olde Ship Inn overlooking the harbour, which are best accompanied by one of its well kept cask ales.
-And for the best fish & chips, go to Pinnacles.

 How to do it: The Bakehouse B&B in Seahouses, with an open fire in the lounge and a hearty cooked breakfast, has rooms starting from £75.